ymao1993/Multi-sensor-Voxel-Hashing/docs/Checkpoint.md

 + The confidence of the frame's frustum measuring how well the scene is reconstructed.

 ## Challenges

-+ Modifying the DXUT-based system to support multiple input streams.
++ Modifying the system architecture to support multiple input streams.

-+ Accelerate the ICP algorithm as it is shown to be a bottleneck.

-+ Design a mechanism to allow for concurrent update to the voxel hash table (i.e., scene representation) with minimal synchronization overhead.
++ Designing a good scheduler to handle different input streams.

 ## Schedule